 - Evergreen Pharma: Experienced sharp decline in market share and profit margins, with data showing progressive erosion of pricing power as import competition intensified, leading to financial difficulties and unsold inventory.
 They had to sell under production costs and destroy a part of their harvest, leading to reduction of capacity.

-- Can For Life: Forced to abandon expansion plans and reduce capacity utilization, with specific evidence of investment projects being postponed due to market uncertainty, affecting its financial stability and market position.
-In 2020 and 2021 they had orders to fill their facility: when imports started, buyers stopped the agreements.
+- Can For Life: Forced to abandon expansion plans and reduce capacity utilisation, with specific evidence of investment projects being postponed due to market uncertainty, affecting its financial stability and market position.
+In 2020 and 2021 they had enough orders to fill their facility: when imports started, buyers stopped the agreements.

-- Cannarava: The company’s data shows that despite being cashflow positive in 2021, its losses in 2022-2023 present a negative return on investments alongside a deepening of the deficit in the company’s equity.
-Deferred payments from buyers are also a significant problem.
+- Cannarava: The company’s data shows that despite being cashflow positive in 2021, its losses in 2022-2023 created a negative return on investments, alongside a deepening of the deficit in the company’s equity.
+Deferred payments from buyers were also a significant problem.
 The decrease in revenues is an “existential threat”:

 Importers Benefited from Lower-Priced Canadian Products